Impossible Whopper: Reception

 Alison Cook of the Houston Chronicle said that although the patty differed from the regular Whopper in taste and texture, this did not matter too much because of the burger's lavish condiments.
 She called the Impossible Whopper "a burgerlike experience" rather than a burger, and gave it a D+ compared to the regular Whopper's C−.
 Thrillists Adam Rothbarth likewise said that the condiments were the main source of flavor compared to the patty itself, which is something that, according to Tim Carman's Impossible Whopper review, is also true of the regular Whopper.
 Rothbarth found that the burger tasted very much like a regular Whopper but that "the question shouldn't be whether it tastes like a Whopper (it does), it should be whether it tastes good (not especially)."
 Rothbarth and The Spoons Chris Albrecht both said that Burger King's interpretation was not as good as other restaurants' versions of the Impossible Burger.
 Nonetheless, Rothbarth expressed approval for Burger King's decision to introduce the Impossible Whopper.

 Food blogger Matt Taylor said the burger "didn't taste exactly like meat, but fairly similar"; he concluded that it was not quite as good as a beef Whopper but that some consumers might not be able to tell the difference.
 The Spoons Chris Albrecht said it was good but "definitely wouldn't fool a meat eater", concluding that he would order one again in the future for environmental reasons.
 Both Taylor and Albrecht commented that the patty's shape looked too perfect.
 Alison Cook of the Houston Chronicle similarly noted that the edge of the Impossible patty is straight whereas the beef patty's edge is irregular, and Zachary Fagenson of the Miami New Times said it was "a near-perfect circle with right angles at its edges".

 Two reviewers from The Diamondback called the Impossible Whopper bland.
 One called it a "solid meatless option", while the other concluded that like the regular Whopper, it has the characteristic low quality of fast food.

 One reviewer from the Tampa Bay Times found the Impossible Whopper to be better than the regular Whopper, saying that the plant-based burger tasted like beef, whereas the beef burger was too greasy and had a soggy bun.

+TheReportOfTheWeek enjoyed the Impossible Whopper.
+He remarked that the burger was distinguishable from the traditional beef patty in terms of taste and texture, but still good in its own way with a rich, organic, and earthy flavor.
+He said that he would buy it again in the future, and gave it a total score of 8.2/10.